 Who can participate?

-Eligible employers must have an established payroll system, a process for supervising and mentoring interns, and be a Canadian company or subsidiary in one of the following categories:
+Eligible employers must have an established payroll system and be set up to receive payments by direct deposit, a process for supervising and mentoring interns, and be a Canadian company or subsidiary in one of the following categories:

 - Post-secondary education institution

 - Indigenous organization or association

 - Small- or medium-sized enterprise (SME), less than 500 employees

 - Not-for-profit organization

 - Provincial or territorial government, institution, agency or Crown corporation

 - Currently filled positions

 - To replace an employee who is on leave